baksogen/CCVideoPlayer/README.md

    * Universal support (iPhone + iPad + Mac)
    * Play / Cancel (by tap or key pressed on mac)
+   * Plays file from Caches or Resources directory (if found)
    * Easy to use

 Limitations
 ---------------

-1. It's recommended to call VideoPlayer methods from main thread.
-On Mac OS X 10.6.5+ it hangs up if play started from thread other than main.
-(Probably it's easy to integrate performSelectorOnMainThread right into VideoPlayer.
-Issue #2 )

-2. iOS: Supported orientations are only Landscape Left & Landscape Right ( Issue #5 )
+1. iOS: Supported orientations are only Landscape Left & Landscape Right ( Issue #5 )

 Usage